makersacademy/airport_challenge/README.md

 The main challenge was maintaining a TDD mindset and using RSpec (especially thinking about doubles and mocks in the tests, and ensuring my tests were actually testing what I wanted them to!)

-I have not deleted unnecessary unit tests from any of the spec files, in order to show how my thinking developed, and the program emerged, over the course of the challenge.
+I have not deleted any of my unit tests from the spec files, this is in order to show how my thinking developed, and the program emerged, over the course of the challenge.

 ## Installation instructions